hyperledger-archives/caliper/doc/Architecture.md

 ### Interface Layer

 The interface layer provides north bound interfaces for up-applications.
 Three kinds of NBIs are provided:
-* Blockchain operating interfaces, which contains operations to deploy smart contracts on backend's blockchain, invoking smart contracts to change states, querying states from the ledger, etc.
+* Blockchain operating interfaces, which contains operations to deploy smart contracts on backend blockchain, invoking contracts, querying states from the ledger, etc.
-* Resource monitoring interfaces, which contains operations to start/stop a monitor and fetch resource consumption status of backend's blockchain system, including CPU, memory, network IO, etc. Now only a simple monitor for local docker containers is implemented.
+* Resource monitoring interfaces, which contains operations to start/stop a monitor and fetch resource consumption status of backend blockchain system, including CPU, memory, network IO, etc. Now only a simple monitor for local docker containers is implemented.
 Other kinds of monitors will be implemented later.
 * Performance measuring interfaces, which contains operations to read predefined performance statistics, including TPS, delay, success ratio, etc. Key metrics are recorded while invoking blockchain NBIs, e.g created time and committed time of the transaction, result of the transaction, etc. Those metrics are used later to generate the statistics.

 ### Application Layer

 The application layer contains some tests implemented for typical blockchain scenarios.
-Each test has a configuration file to define the backend's blockchain network and test arguments.
+Each test has a configuration file to define the backend blockchain network and test arguments.
 Those tests can be used directly to test the performance of the blockchain system.

 A default test framework is implemented to help developers to implement their own test quickly.
 How to use the test framework is explained in the latter part.
 Of course, developers can use NBIs directly to implement their test without the framework.